 Avoid Raw Cruciferous Vegetables In Excess

-While low-carb, crunchy veggies like cauliflower, broccoli, and kale are trendier than ever, when consumed raw and in excess, they can sometimes work against you.
+While low-carb, crunchy veggies like broccoli, kale, and cauliflower for anti-bloating solutions are trendier than ever, when consumed raw and in excess, they can sometimes work against you.
 Yes, going raw with your plant-based foods is often the best way to go for optimum nutrition.
 However, the high fiber content in some veggies can be overkill for your stomach and cause it to bloat, so be sure to mix things up a bit.